Passports to be taken away from illegal drug users in Boris Johnson's new crackdown - ExBulletin

 Meanwhile, the number of drug abuse poisoning deaths is at an all time high, having increased by almost 80% since 2012.

-Dame Carol’s review also determined that the illicit drug market in the UK is worth £ 9.4 billion a year, but is costing society more than double that figure.
+Dame Carols’ review also determined that the UK illicit drug market is worth 9.4 billion a year, but is costing society more than double that figure.

 Sources